renpy/renpy/sphinx/source/config.rst

     mechanisms.
 Your file-like object must implement at least the read, seek, tell, and close methods.

+    One may want to also define a :var:`config.loadable_callback` that matches this.

 .. var:: config.focus_crossrange_penalty = 1024

     This is the amount of penalty to apply to moves perpendicular to